 £65 per person, additional £50 for wine pairing; anglorestaurant.com

 1-3 Green Lanes, N16 9BS

-Anywhere with a dinner menu that changes with the seasons is obviously doing something right by us.
+Anywhere with a dinner menu that changes with the seasons is obviously doing something right by us, and likely a strong contender as one of London's best tasting menus.
 By placing such a refined focus on seasonal (and quality) produce, Perilla ensures that every instance dining there is turned into a memorable experience.
 Modern European is the predominant vibe though the food is far from fusty.
 Ingredients sing to their heart's content on every inventive plate.
 Gurnard fried in beef fat and served with chip shop curry sauce being but one example of that inventiveness in full-force.
 Hell, even if the menu consisted of nothing but five rounds of Perilla's homemade seaweed sourdough, we'd leave pretty happy customers.
 For under £50 a head it's also an absolute bargain.

 £44 per person, additional £36 for wine pairing; perilladining.co.uk

 34 Charlotte Street, W1T 2NH

 DISCLAIMER #1: Pied a Terre's tasting menus can cost upwards of £100.
 DISCLAIMER #2: They're all ridiculously excellent.
 DISCLAIMER #3: The flexible lunch menu might be the most cost-efficient way of delving into Michelin-standard cooking in London.
 Available as either a six course tasting menu (with a choice of dishes such as Scottish beef onglet or Cornish cod) or a three course version with half a bottle of wine, coffee and petis fours – you won't find it easy making up your mind.
 Both options also start with a selection of canapés and unlimited freshly baked breads.
 Just in case you needed any more convincing.